gzuidhof/gzuidhof.github.io/guido.io/content/posts/011-assumptions-have-an-expiry-date.md

 The question to ask is *"which assumptions can I get away with and for how long?"*.

-## Exactly one relationships seem to never hold
+## Exactly one relationships

-Often these assumptions seem to be around ***exactly one*** relationships. `One e-mail <-> one paying customer` didn't hold for us. *Exactly one* relationships seem to be rather rare in the human and engineered world, but they can be a good-enough starting point.
+Often modeling assumptions seem to be around ***exactly one*** relationships. `One e-mail <-> one paying customer` didn't hold for us. *Exactly one* relationships seem to be rather rare in the human and engineered world, but they can be a good-enough starting point.

 Some example simplifying assumptions: